mypapit/mobimoon/README.txt

 Please address bug reports and issues concerning on your phone to : info@mypapit.net For easy bug-fixing, please include these information along with your report

-The model of your phone,
+The model of your phone :
-Mobimoon version and release number,
+Mobimoon version and release number :
-Description of the bug(s),
+Description of the bug(s) :
-How to reproduce the bug(s)
+How to reproduce the bug(s) :

 Copyright